From the Dublin Observer, 4 January 1834:

 The day-to-day concerns of practitioners passing over this once-sacred ground pale in comparison to the transience of human existence and the inexorable passing of time!

-One thought on “Human Remains Beside the West Wing, 1834”
+One response to “Human Remains Beside the West Wing, 1834”

 Leave a Reply